 - Neighborhood income segregation declined between 2010 and 2015 according to the Theil's H-Index. - Above Moderate-income residents are the most segregated compared to other income groups in Sebastopol.
-Above Moderate-income residents live in neighborhoods where they are less likely to encounter residents of other income groups.
+Above Moderate-income residents live in

 • Among all income groups, the Low-income population's segregation measure has changed the most over time, becoming less segregated from other income groups between 2010 and 2015.